-The following guide to teaching English Online to Chinese Students is a guest post by Darah and Garrett
+The following guide to teaching English Online to Chinese Students is guest authored by Darah and Garrett.

 How can we travel the world and still make money?
 We asked ourselves that question over and over while working the 9-5 back in the States.